Looking for some Brazilian shows on Netflix? You’re in luck! I have a complete list here for you.

 If that’s your case, be sure to start slowly, and don’t be too hard on yourself.
 For instance, some of these series use plenty of slangs that might be hard to follow.

 Either way, you will also want to listen to the national radio as well as to some Brazilian songs on Youtube to practice it.

 I promise to publish some articles soon about resources to learn Brazilian Portuguese.
-Still, if you’re interested in Brazilian culture, you might want to read some of these books about Brazil.
+Still, if you’re interested in the culture of Brazil, you might want to read some of these books about Brazil.